 The objective is to increase the area of ERS available to riverbed birds.
 This would be achieved by regularly clearing additional river reaches of exotic vegetation encroachment, particularly within the inner/mid channel to open up new islands for riverbed bird breeding.
 An area (ha) for enhancement should be scaled to be approximately equivalent to the combined area (ha) of gravel extraction activities at a given time during a representative year.
 Ideally, these habitat enhancement areas would be located near the coast.
-However, it is possible that the most suitable sites with respect to high existing levels of vegetation encroachment are located further inland, upstream of the existing beach raking extent.
-Ideally, the habitat enhancement areas would have little/no public access and little recreational use, so as to minimise disturbance of breeding river birds.
+However, it is possible that the most suitable sites with respect to high existing levels of vegetation encroachment area swould have little/no public access and little recreational use, so as to minimise disturbance of breeding river birds.
 Given the results of our analysis, highly braided reaches should be preferred over less braided reaches.